The ACA is going back to the Supreme Court. Will Missouri Medicaid expansion survive?

 And while neither candidate could restore the law entirely if the justices rule on the side of the plaintiffs, Democrats could feasibly do so if they win a Senate majority and the White House this fall.

-Shortly after Trump nominated Barrett last weekend, Biden's campaign cast Trump as another Republican coming after people's health care.
+And shortly after Trump nominated Barrett last weekend, Biden's campaign cast Trump as another Republican coming after their health care.

 “Even now, in the midst of a global health pandemic, the Trump Administration is asking the U.S. Supreme Court to overturn the entire law, including its protections for people with pre-existing conditions," he said in a statement.